itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

-### **Step 3: Configure Firewall Defaults**
+### **Step 3: Deny All To/Through Router**

+**_Note: Don't apply changes or restart OpenWRT until all new defaults are added!_**

 To secure all traffic (and to avoid spamming multicast everywhere), all _**input**_ traffic to the router & _**forwarding**_ between zones must first be denied.
 To implement this change without breaking things, the below configuration achieves this whilst still allowing LUCI access, SSH, DNS, DHCP & ICMP to the router.
-This step forms the secure foundation to build further explicit firewall rules around.
+This important step establishes the firewall best practice of deny all by default, and explicitly permit as needed.

-Edit `/etc/config/firewall` to restrict traffic input to the router as follows:
+Edit `/etc/config/firewall` to restrict traffic as follows:

-Set firewall default behaviour:
+Set the firewall default behavior to implicitly deny all to/through the router interface:
 ```plaintext
 config defaults
 	option input 'REJECT'  # Prevents implied inputs to the router